shivannis/xandr-docs-public/xandr-docs/articles/data-providers/instant-audience-service.md

 `curl -X POST https://streaming-data.``appnexus``.com/rt-segment?access_token=hbapi:123456:9876abcd54321:nym2`

-## Adding/Removing Users from Segments
+## Adding/Removing users from segments

 After authenticating, you're now ready to add/remove a user to/from a segment, via a JSON file.

-<b>Note:</b>
+> [!NOTE]

-Be sure to wait approximately 20 minutes before trying to add users to any newly created segments (to allow these segments to be propagated to all servers).
+> Be sure to wait approximately 20 minutes before trying to add users to any newly created segments (to allow these segments to be propagated to all servers).
 As a best practice, try to minimize the creation of new segments, re-use existing segments where possible or use segment `values` to further sub-divide users within existing segments.
 These practices will ensure successful user add/remove to/from segments.
-For details on creating segment `values`, see <a href="invest_invest-standard/segment-pixels-advanced.md" class="xref" target="_blank">Segment Pixels: Advanced</a> and
+For details on creating segment `values`, see [Segment Pixels: Advanced](../invest/segment-pixels-advanced.md) and [segment-targeting](../monetize/segment-targeting.md) in Xandr documentation.
-<a href="segment-targeting.md" class="xref">segment-targeting.md</a>
-in Xandr documentation.

 The following example demonstrates how to assign a user to two segments.
 In this example, the member is adding user ID 12345678900987654321 (this